llu13701/sms_analysis/README.md

-# sms_analysis
+# For those who would like to get it run on the cloud, I have a website setup here: check out http://bluetick.group/

-#For those who would like to get it run on the cloud, I have a website setup here: check out http://bluetick.group/
+## sms_analysis

 A stats analysis on how much you text to your friend.
 (Whatsapp only)